rajjadhav-vlsi/RISC-V-SoC-Tapeout-Journal/README.md

 <br>
 Welcome to my journey through the VSD-HDP program!
 This repository serves as a personal journal, documenting my progress, key learnings, and the outcomes of my work throughout the training.

-# Day 0: Tools Installation
+# Week 0: Tools Installation

 ## :computer: System Requirements